Idaho State Guard: World War II

 The Idaho Volunteer Reserve also known as the Idaho State Guard was formed 4 months after Japan's attack on Pearl Harbor.
 The IVR was formed by Governor Chase Clark in April 1942.
 The ADA County battalion was commanded by Col. Ralph Breshears.
-By July, Col Breashears reported the Ada Co.
+By July, Col Breshears reported the Ada Co.
 IVR strength was 1085 enlisted and 85 officers in 29 companies and by Dec. the Ada Co.
 IVR had 30 companies and the Canyon Co.
 IVR had 14 companies.
 At its peak, the IVR had 8,502 men in 165 companies throughout Idaho.
 Members of the Volunteer Reserve furnished their own weapons, ammunition and equipment, they wore unit insignia and carried certificates of enrollment.
 By April 1944, the threat of invasion of Idaho became virtually nonexistent and officials took steps to muster out all units of the Idaho Volunteer Reserve.
 The State Guard of World War II was armed with Enfield rifles.
 In September 1942, the Idaho State Guard became the first state military organization in the United States to induct women into its command structure when Governor Chase A. Clark administered the oath of enlistment to a group of women from the Idaho volunteer auxiliary reserves.
 As of August 1946, after the war's conclusion, the Idaho State Guard remained in active service and was subject to call-up.